Enrolment in a relevant PhD programme. Students must have a background in Quaternary geology, physical geography and/or glaciology.

 The course will include lectures, seminars, project work and fieldwork, and is run in combination with AG-350.
 Before coming to UNIS the students will spend a week on reading key literature and prepare an oral presentation on an assigned topic.
 The course will include lectures, seminars, fieldwork and project work and will be divided into the following three parts: 1) lectures and seminars 2) fieldwork and 3) supervised work on field results.

-- The course will start with one week of lectures and seminars at UNIS.
-During this week, each student participant will give an oral presentation based on the pre-assignment reading.
+- The course will start with two weeks of lectures and seminars at UNIS.
+During these weeks, each student participant will give an oral presentation based on the pre-assignment reading.
+Lectures and seminars are designed to prepare students for the fieldwork.

-- Fieldwork will be carried out at sites in the Isfjorden area during a six-day cruise.
-We will study the glacial geomorphology of forefields in front of a range of different glacier types.
-The focus of our fieldwork will be to apply state-of-the-art field techniques on 1) the description of sedimentology and morphology of glacial landforms 2) the sub-surface investigation of glacier moraines and, 3) the evolving spatial distribution and thickness of supraglacial debris-cover.
-Evenings on the cruise will be used to debrief the student groups on their field work, summing up on field observations and interpretations.
+- Fieldwork will be carried out at several sites in the Isfjorden area during a six-day cruise.
+We will study the glacial geomorphology of forefields and ice margins at a range of different glacier types.
+The focus of our fieldwork will be to apply sedimentological, geomorphological and geophysical field techniques to investigate the internal structure and the aerial distribution of glacial landforms.
+Evenings on the cruise will be used to debrief the student groups on their fieldwork.

-- After the cruise, student participants will spend 10 days of supervised time at UNIS working on compiling the field results.
+- After the cruise, student participants will spend supervised time at UNIS working on processing and compiling and interpreting the field results.
 The students will present their field results in the form of a scientific report delivered orally and via poster presentation.

 Total lecture hours: 19 hours